Krieke-Robijns/open-source-toolhanger-3Dprinter/README.md

   - **Transfer heat away** from the heatbreak through direct surface contact
   - One half of the heatsink is fixed to the linear rail block, the other swivels via a hinge.

+- **Pre-heating an cooling of hotends**:
+  Behind the tools there is a carriage that can move in the X axis, this carriage contains:
+  - A compressed air line to cool the hotends down further after docking
+  - A verticical linear rail that hold an induction coil to preheat the hotends

 - **Tool Change Process**:
+  1 **Pre-heating and cooling**:
+     - Before a nozzle switch the the pre heating carriage moves over to the hoted that will be used next
+     - the induction coil moves up and starts heating the hotend
+     - when the old nozzle is done printing the carriage will start moving towards the docking station
+     - while moving the nozzle will immediately move up so it isn't in the silicone sock no more and will get cooled by compressed air

-  1. **Drop-off**:
+  2 **Drop-off**:
      - Carriage aligns the hotend above a drop slot.
      - Slot allows the nozzle and heatblock to pass through but stops at the heatblock’s upper rim.
-     - The carriage moves up.
-     - Induction coil hinges out of the way to avoid collision.
+     - Induction coil and silicone sock hinges out of the way to avoid collision.
      - Carriage lowers to rest in the slot.
      - Hinged half of heatsink opens, releasing the heatbreak.
      - Gantry moves backward, disengaging the heatbreak fully.

-  2. **Pickup**:
+  3 **Pickup**:
      - Carriage aligns with new tool.
      - Gantry moves forward until the fixed half of the heatsink contacts the heatbreak.
      - Hinged half closes, gripping the heatbreak.
      - Carriage lifts the tool up from the slot.
-     - Induction coil swivels back into heating position.
+     - Induction coil and silicone sock swivels back into heating position.
-     - Carriage moves down positioning the heatblock in the induction coil.
+     - Carriage moves down positioning the heatblock inside the silicone sock that is inside of the induction coil.

 - **Heatbreak Interface**:
   Heatbreaks have a **retaining flange** and a precisely machined surface to ensure reliable thermal contact when clamped in the heatsink.
 Spring-loaded force or     cam locking may be used to ensure constant contact pressure.